Sage-Bionetworks/schematic/README.md

 $ poetry run schematic manifest get --config /path/to/config.yml
 ```

+Refer to the [README.md](https://github.com/Sage-Bionetworks/schematic/tree/develop/schematic/manifest) in the sub-package for more details.

 #### Metadata Manifest Validation and Submission

 ```bash
 $ poetry run schematic model --config /path/to/config.yml submit --manifest_path /path/to/manifest.csv --dataset_id dataset_synapse_id
 ```

+Refer to the [README.md](https://github.com/Sage-Bionetworks/schematic/tree/develop/schematic/models) in the sub-package for more details.

 Note: To view a full list of all the arguments that can be supplied to the command line interfaces, add a `--help` option at the end of each of the commands.